On Deck Sports Blog

 Speaking with our gym turf expert, he suggested that anything with a low PH level should do the trick when sanitizing.
 Something such as Simple Green or Lysol is what he generally suggests.
 Hope this helps!
 Let us know if you ever need any other assistance.

-4. Ed Samson Reply
+• Ed Samson

 I don’t see it a problem with turf blades getting caught in a carpet steam extraction machine but I would think the rubber infill would get sucked up.
 Is this not an issue?
 If it is an issue, how else can indoor turf be cleaned?